 Best wearables to track your resting heart rate

 The heart rate monitor inside your activity tracker may not be as precise as the equipment used in doctors offices and hospitals, but researchers say that smartwatches and wristbands are accurate enough for most consumers’ needs.
+Particularly when it comes to RHR.
 Nevertheless, its worth noting, these are not medical devices so should not be treated as such.

 Most half-decent fitness trackers and smartwatches will keep tabs on your RHR.
 That is, if they have a built-in heart rate sensor.
 What follows are a few of our favourites.